 These warm season turf types are sodded, not seeded, with two exceptions.
-One is Zenith zoysia, a coarser textured zoysia, which can be seeded and there is seed derived sod available.
-The other is hybrid/common seeded bermudas.
+One is Zenith Zoysia, a coarser textured Zoysia, which can be seeded and there is seed derived sod available.
+The other is hybrid/ common seeded Bermudas.
 Centipede is also available as seed or sod.
 Due to winter kill tendencies, we do not recommend centipede or any of the common or hybrid seeded turf types.

-Zeon® is the most shade and variable condition tolerant zoysia (Note: this is Zeon® not Zenith®) As shade becomes heavier they tend to thin but usually do not fade completely.
+Zeon[®] is the most shade and variable condition tolerant Zoysia (Note: this is Zeon[®] not Zenith[®]) As shade becomes heavier they tend to thin but usually do not fade completely.
 In conditions where you have low winter sunlight the turf will tend to melt away and will not recover to any extent until mid July.
-All the other zoysia types require a minimum of 6 hours full sun or they will thin, languish and eventually completely fade away.
+All the other Zoysia types require a minimum of 6 hours full sun or they will thin, languish and eventually completely fade away.

-For full sun conditions, any of the other hybrid bermudas or zoysias are suitable but they all have very different growth characteristics.
+For full sun conditions, any of the other hybrid Bermudas or Zoysias are suitable but they all have very different growth characteristics.
 Before installing any of these turf types visit a property where they are established!
 Be sure to see the turf in April/May, July/August and then in December to see how they grow and look at different times of the year.

 In examining your future lawn, look at areas that collect water or have poor drainage (downspouts or collection areas).
 These areas, if not improved, will not produce quality turf and will be a constant challenge.
 Also keep in mind that turf and trees do not get along.
 The tree will out compete with the turf for water, nutrients and sunlight.
 Some trees also change the biology of the soil to better suit their needs at the expense of turf.
 Unfortunately, this is a battle that will always be won by the trees.
 It is better to install mulch rings around trees to protect the roots maintain soil moisture than to install turf that is destined to fail.

-By downloading a sun tracker app you can see where the sun tracks at different times of the year and can help you determine if certain areas of the lawn can support warm season turf, should be converted to fescue or if they need to be made into bed areas.
+By downloading a sun tracker app you can see where the sun tracks at different times of the year and can help you determine if certain areas of the lawn can support warm season turf, should be converted to Fescue or if they need to be made into bed areas.
 Sun Surveyor for Android users and Sun Seeker for Apple users are the apps that we use regularly to determine total hours of direct sunlight in a given area.
 Remember, those who are advising you on your turf selection are there to sell turf.
 Be your own advocate and determine your sun track in relation to the installation areas.
 By determining your site's challenge areas and shady areas you can design and plant accordingly to hopefully avoid future disappointment.
 Lastly, do not believe all the hype about any of these grasses.
-They all have limitations and none of them are the end all be all!
+They all have limitations so the key is to select a turf type that satisfies as many requirements as possible FOR YOUR SITUATION!
 Lastly, remember that no lawn care program can make turf grow where it doesn't want to be!